VictoriaMetrics/VictoriaMetrics/deployment/docker/victorialogs/fluentbit-ha-single-node/README.md

-# Docker compose Fluentbit integration with VictoriaLogs.
+# Docker compose Fluentbit integration with VictoriaLogs for docker.
 High-Availability example

 The folder contains the example of integration of [fluentbit](https://docs.fluentbit.io/manual) with VictoriaLogs Single-Nodes(s) and [vmauth](https://docs.victoriametrics.com/vmauth/) for achieving High Availability.